This Eight Epics review was made after playing the game six times.

 - Learning how to play Eight Epics is a breeze.
 Each hero’s abilities are easy to understand and everyone should see exactly what they have to do to defeat each threat.
 It’s one of those games that you can pull off the shelf and teach people in a few minutes.

 - It’s also great that it can accommodate eight people.
-There aren’t too many small co-op games like this that a whole party can play, so we have to give the designer credit for that.
+There aren’t too many small co-op games like this that work as party board games, so we have to give the designer credit for that.

 - Eight Epics might lack replay value since you see pretty much all it has to offer in the first couple of games.
 Of course, the dice rolling adds plenty of randomness, so that might be enough for some people.
 Most of us haven’t gotten sick of it yet, but it isn’t quite as fun as it was during the first three or four playthroughs.